Learn Best Practices for Testing Personalization

 As an Alexa skill developer, you should test the skill experience from end to end.
 To start testing, you must ensure that your Amazon account contains at least one recognized speaker for whom Personalize skills is enabled.
 After setup, you should test how the skill responds when multiple recognized speakers interact with your skill on an Alexa device under the same account.
 If your skill has account linking, you should test account linking that is done with the shared account, and with personal profiles.
 You should also test what happens when a recognized speaker disables Personalize skills.

-For more information about building a skill with personalization, see Add Personalization to Your Skill.
+For details about building a skill with personalization, see Add Personalization to Your Skill.

 - Manage skill personalization as a skill user

 - Checklist: test account linking with personalization